 - You know consolidation isn’t an overnight solution.
 Yes, you will most likely get a lower interest rate and you may deal with less stress.
 But debt consolidation isn’t an instant solution.
 You must still be vigilant and pay off your debt month by month.

-Debt consolation can relieve your stress and save you money.
+When done the right way, debt consolidation can relieve your stress and save you money.